procrastinate-org/procrastinate/docs/howto.rst

 the shared resource, UUIDs are well suited for this.
-If multiple resources are implicated, a combination of their identifiers could be used (there's no hard limit on the length of a lock string, but stay reasonable)
+If multiple resources are implicated, a combination of their identifiers could be used (there's no hard limit on the length of a lock string, but stay reasonable).

 A task can only take a single lock so there's no dead-lock scenario possible where 2 running tasks are waiting one another.